 recipe: dietise your pork – get all the fat cut off, and put it in the bin.
 Don’t give it to your cat, it’ll make them poorly.
 Seal it on a high heat, chuck it in a roasting tray.
 Slice up all your veg, olives and peppers, layer that on the top.
 Mix up the tomatoes, stock cubes, spices, water and passata in a jug, layer it over the top.
 Stick it in the oven for 30 mins.
 After 10 mins, get your rice away, and 5 mins before the pork is done, drain and let your rice steam a little.
 I tip it into a sieve and sit that over the drained water so it steams lightly.
 2 cups of water/1 cup of rice ratio.
 Jamie Oliver taught me that via his book.

 extra-easy: yes – very much so.
 As long as you’ve trimmed off the fat, nearly everything in this recipe (bar the rice) is a super-free food, so it’ll be great as a boost.
 It’s also a piece of piss to make, just chucking everything in a roasting tray and setting it away.

 As a final note before we go back to gaming, I apologise for the photography.
 I’m a decent writer, Paul is a great cook, but no matter what we do, our food looks like shite when we take a photo!
-Trust me, it normally looks so much better than it looks…
+Trust me, it normally tastes so much better than it looks…